Typical Finnish things you should try | Finnair Israel

 Typical Finnish things you should try

 Finland is a country of forests, lakes and the happiest people in the world.
-Even in the cities like Helsinki, nature is always around you.
-We listed things that are definitely worth trying on your trip to Finland.
+Even in cities like Helsinki, nature is always around you.
+We listed things that are definitely worth trying on your next trip to Finland.

 Enjoy peace and quiet, and your personal space